vicmski/Google-foobar/README.md

 # Using them as solutions to the challenges

 Please consider trying to understand the algorithms before submitting them as solutions.
-Feel free to use them.